 Antlerless licences will be offered with a bag limit of one or two deer (one or two seals), depending on the zone.

-Saskatchewan's Upland Game Bird Management Plan was recently published and quotas align with the plan thresholds.
 Upland bird populations vary across the province.
-Sharp-tailed grouse and gray partridge populations continue to increase, so bag limits have been increased in some areas.
-Ring-necked pheasant populations declined, but remain relatively strong.
+Sharp-tailed grouse continue to increase and while local pockets have recovered, populations generally remain below target levels.
+Gray (Hungarian) partridge populations continue to increase, so bag limits have been increased in additional areas.
+Ring-necked pheasant populations remain stable.
 Forest grouse populations recently went through a low point in their natural cycle, but seasons and bag limits remain unchanged in most cases.